pawelb0/mdqy/README.md

 # mdqy

 jq for markdown.
 Query markdown documents with a hybrid selector + jq-style DSL.
 Rewrite them in place.
-Render to a terminal through mdcat.
+Pretty render to a terminal.

 ## Install